-The Housing Authority of the City of Austin (HACA) has historically managed 1,928 Conventional Public Housing units, which include 1,484 units dedicated to families.
-HACA is in the process of converting all Public Housing stock to Project Based Rental Assistance under RAD.
-There are currently 4 PH properties that have yet to be converted to PBRA at the time of the posting of this Action Plan.
-Characteristics of the families living within these public housing family developments as of November 14th, 2018, include the following:
+The Housing Authority of the City of Austin (HACA) is in the process of converting all Public Housing stock to Project Based Rental Assistance under RAD.
+There is currently 1 PH property that has yet to be converted to PBRA at the time of the posting of this Action Plan: Chalmers West..
+Characteristics of the 87 families living within this public housing family development as of February 21st, 2020, include the following: